 Technology may move even further towards easy ID.
 Arman Khosravi, a partner at Oliver Fisher Solicitors, suggests biometric ID could beat the scammers and prove an exceptionally robust method of identifying customers.
 It’s early days yet, but fingerprint or retina scanning could eventually vastly simplify the process – as well as offering a secure way of identifying remote customers (such as foreign owners of high end London properties) who may not be too happy to put their passports in the mail.

 Obviously anti money laundering checks are crucial for solicitors and conveyancing firms, who actually handle the money, and it’s not surprising that the biggest slug of Smartsearch’s revenue comes from the legal sector, with accountants a close second.
 But estate agents need to comply with the regulations, and from June this year lettings agents will also need to vet their clients as the Fourth Directive rules are applied (though Anthony Payne says, “it will be easier for lettings agents, as they already carry out extensive referencing on tenants and have the processes in place to vet their landlords).”

-According to Payne, checking companies is more complex than checking individuals and that’s why the ResCheck product is so valuable to LonRes’ customers.
+According to Payne, checking companies is more complex than checking individuals.
 For instance, many companies have a registered address which is different from the operating business address; both need to be checked, and then major shareholders and directors also need to be identified and checked.
-“We thought it would be a reasonably easy task,” he says, “but it has been really complicated and painful.”
-That’s one reason that agents should definitely outsource AML compliance on corporate clients, even if they carry out their own checks on individuals.
+“We thought it would be a reasonably easy task,” he says, “but it has been really complicated.”
+That’s one reason that agents might consider outsourcing AML compliance on corporate clients, even if they carry out their own checks on individuals.

 AND THERE’S MORE